apache/causeway-site/content/applib-guide/how-tos/how-to-07-010-How-to-set-up-the-initial-value-of-a-property-programmatically.md

 values in the `created()` lifecycle method <!--(see ?)-->.
 This is called after any `defaultXxx()` methods are called.

+An alternative to using the `defaultXxx()` supporting methods is to use the `created()` callback.
+This is sometimes preferable because it centralizes all the default logic into a single location.

+For example:

+    public class Customer {

+        public void created() {
+            setRegistered(clockService.now());
+        }

+        private LocalDate registered;
+        public LocalDate getRegistered() { ... }
+        public void setRegistered(LocalDate registered) { ... }
+        ...
+    }

+For more details of callbacks, see [How to hook into the object lifecycle using callbacks](./how-to-07-070-How-to-hook-into-the-object-lifecycle-using-callbacks.html).

 ### Programmatically, by the creator

 Third, and perhaps most obviously, the creator of the object could